rshay001/codequest_fantasy/challenges/day01.md

 Detective Yolo has just joined the department when a mysterious 911 call comes in — somewhere inside a massive skyscraper.

-Unfortunately, the only clue left for him is a string of parentheses.
+He only received the address from his unit, no floor number and no apartment number.
+He asked the lobby security if he noticed anything suspicious.
+To his surprise, the security guard said, "Detective Yolo is it?
+I got an envelope for you an hour ago from a visitor."
+Then handed Yolo the envelope.

+Inside the envelope, there are two cards.
+One is labeled "floor" and the other is labeled "unit".
+He flipped over the "floor" card, and it is a string of parentheses.
 That’s it.
 No floor number, no room.
 Just a jumble of ( and ).

-He knows the ground floor is floor 0, and an opening parenthesis, (, means he should go up one floor, and a closing parenthesis, ), means he should go down one floor.
-The skyscraper is very tall, obviously, but what's even more maddening, is that its basement is very deep.
+There is a line of fine points explaining that the ground floor is floor 0, and an opening parenthesis, (, means he should go up one floor, and a closing parenthesis, ), means he should go down one floor.

 For example: